 Compared to other settings, day school teachers are relatively well prepared, both Jewishly and pedagogically.
 Still, fewer than half have undergone the level of professional preparation that is standard among public school teachers.
 Ironically, day schools generally require their teachers of secular subjects to meet the standard requirements.
-Moreover, staff development demands for day school Judaica teachers are minimal; this also contrasts with day school teachers of secular subjects, who typically meet state requirements for ongoing certification to maintain their teaching licenses.
-Both for pre-service preparation and inservice development, Jewish day schools in Atlanta, Baltimore, and Milwaukee hold teachers of secular subjects to higher standards than teachers of Jewish subjects.
+In addition, staff development demands for day school Judaica teachers are minimal, and are less than the requirements for day school teachers of secular subjects, who typically meet state requirements for ongoing certification to maintain their teaching licenses.
+Both for preservice preparation and in-service development, Jewish day schools in Atlanta, Baltimore, and Milwaukee typically hold teachers of secular subjects to higher standards than teachers of Jewish subjects.
 Among supplementary and pre-school teachers, few are fully prepared as professional Jewish educators.
 That is, only small proportions of teachers in those settings have extensive training in both education and Judaica.
 In particular, only 46% of supplementary school teachers are trained in education, and most teachers in non-Orthodox pre-schools received minimal formal Jewish education as children, let alone at the college level.
 Professional growth opportunities are needed to advance their levels of professional knowledge and skills.

 Professional development for Jewish educators is not only a matter of remediation, of making up for deficiencies.
 It is also a means of renewal and growth, something that is imperative for all teachers.
 Even those who are well prepared for their positions must have opportunities to keep abreast of the field, to learn exciting new ideas, and to be invigorated by contact with other educators.
+(For a concise review of current directions in professional development, see Dilworth and Imig, 1995.)

 What must teachers know in order to teach?
 Beyond pedagogic and content knowledge is the notion of "pedagogic content knowledge," that is, the knowledge of what it is about the content that is most essential for teaching (Shulman, 1986).
 This is the knowledge of how to create bridges between student and subject matter.
 Teachers need a rich and deep knowledge of the subject matter to place it in a meaningful context for their students.
-A teacher whose knowledge of the subject matter extends beyond what is directly taught to students may find new ways of enabling students to learn the material at hand.
+Although students do not always respond to instruction in predictable ways, a teacher who possesses pedagogic content knowledge has the power to find new ways of enabling students to learn the material at hand.
 In thinking about professional development for Jewish teachers, then, we must consider not only pedagogy, and not only Judaica, but the education of Jewish subject matter.